ChoiHwaa/raey-core/README.md

 # raey-core
-A basic set of modules for the core functions of a bot and provides a basic mechanism for writing new commands.
+A collection of basic modules for the core functionality of a bot and provides a basic mechanism for writing new commands.